dayyass/pytorch-ner/README.md

 ```

 #### Data Format
-Text file containing separated tokens and labels on each line.
+Pipeline works with text file containing separated tokens and labels on each line.
 Sentences are separated by empty line.
 Labels should already be in necessary format, e.g. IO, BIO, BILUO, ...

 Example: